iv461/icey/icey/doc/source/extending_icey.md

 ### Creating the subscriber

-In the constructor, we need to create the subscriber.
-We create ROS entities using the Context, for this you need to call `context.node()` to obtain an `icey::NodeBase` object that abstracts regular Nodes and lifecycle nodes.
+We create the subscriber inside the constructor of our custom Stream.
+For creating the subscriber, we need the ROS node, we can obtain it through the `icey::Context`.
+For this you need to call `context.node_base()`, it gives you a `icey::NodeBase` object that abstracts regular Nodes and lifecycle nodes.
-You can also obtain the underlying `rclcpp::Node` by calling `as_node()` on the `icey::NodeBase` object.
+To obtain the underlying `rclcpp::Node`, you call `as_node()` on the `icey::NodeBase` object.

-Since the `image_transport::create_subscription` needs a `rclcpp::Node *` object as, the code becomes:
+Since the `image_transport::create_subscription` needs a `rclcpp::Node *`, the constructor code becomes:

 ```cpp
  ImageTransportSubscriber(Context &context, const std::string &base_topic_name,